Investment Manager - IT-Online

 - BCom Honours Degree and CFA or similar

-- 3 – 4 years working in an investment analysis or corporate finance environment
+- 3 – 4 years working in investment analysis or corporate finance environment

 This is a great opportunity to work in a high performance, driven environment.
 Get in touch to discuss the role in more detail.